Mubarak1A/100DaysOfCode/README.md

-# 100DaysOfCode
+# Some-Frontend_Projects

-# 100 days of Full Stack coding.

-# I'm starting the #100DaysOfCode challenge

-- I will be practicing full stack coding for the next 100 days
+# This repo will contain some basic frontend projects

+- I will be working on some basic frontend projects to build my frontend skill
 - Using The Odin Project as my scheduled curricullum.

 # What i will be learning;